kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 |1106.66662598  720.  | 960.
 720.    |

-The function `warper()` in lines 23 through 28 compute perspectiv matrix and apply it to the input image.
+The function `warper()` in lines 28 through 33 in file `im_persp.py` compute perspectiv matrix and apply it to the input image.

 I use an image with straight lines to tune the hardcoded corresponidng points in order to get a good perspective matrix.
 The transformed image looks like this: